C. elegans atx2, Gerline proliferation, Meiosis, GLP-1 signaling

 In the Caenorhabditis elegans germline, proliferation is induced by Notch-type signaling.
 Entry of germ cells into meiosis is triggered by activity of the GLD-1 and GLD-2 pathways, which function redundantly to promote meiosis and/or inhibit proliferation.
 Activation of the germline Notch-type receptor, GLP-1, ultimately inhibits the activities of the GLD-1 and GLD-2 pathways.
 We previously identified several ego (enhancer of glp-1) genes that promote germline proliferation and interact genetically with the GLP-1 signaling pathway.
 Here, we show that atx-2 is an ego gene.
 Our data suggest that ATX-2 is not a positive regulator of the GLP-1 signaling pathway and GLP-1 signaling is not the sole positive regulator of ATX-2 activity.
 Moreover, our data indicate that GLP-1 must have an additional function, which may be to repress activity of a third meiotic entry pathway that would work in parallel with the GLD-1 and GLD-2 pathways.
 In addition to its role in proliferation, ATX-2 acts downstream of FOG-2 to promote the female germline fate.

 Maine, Eleanor M.; Hansen, Dave; Springer, Deborah; and Vought, Valarie E., "Caenorhabditis elegans atx-2 Promotes Germline Proliferation and the Oocyte Fate" (2004).
-Biology.
+Biology - All Scholarship.
 12.

 Creative Commons License